Waldburg Castle: Geographical situation

 The Waldburg is a Hilltop castle located on a natural elevation, a drumlin from the last glacial period, at 772 m height above sea level.
 The raised situation with view (when suitable weather conditions) to the west up to the Hohentwiel near Singen, to the north up to the Ulm Minster, to the east far back in the Alpine foothills and southwards far into the Swiss Alps and the Lake Constance made the Waldburg to an important trigonometric point also for land surveying in the early 19th century of the ordnance survey.
 The steepen drumlin already offers by his very big slope angle an almost ideal military protection for a castle construction, however, complicated also the building and expansion more than seven centuries considerably.

 The hill castle was very woody till the eighties of the 20th century.
 The view at the castle was moved again in the old condition for the public reopening in 1996 by specific deforestation in the beginning of the nineties.
 During the day, as well as at night with lighting, the castle is a very striking and important landmark in Upper Swabian.

 History

 The first foundation of the castle goes back to the 11th century.
 In this time the family of Waldburg received an official fief from the Guelphs.
 In the first half of the 13th century the castle was radically rebuilt, the palas was anew established up to the second upper floor.

 Under Emperor Frederick II the Imperial Regalia were kept in the castle from 1220 to at least 1240.
 In 1327 the church Saint Magnus was built at feet of the castle.

 At the middle of the 16th century under steward Georg IV of Waldburg the castle was developed to a residence similar like a palace.
 From the 17th century the castle was inhabited only sporadically by the family of Waldburg and the building activity decreased.

+Coat of Arms

+The Waldburg coat of arms depicts three black lions or alternatively leopards on a golden background.
+These three lions were already used by the House of Waldburg as their family crest in 1222 under the Hohenstaufen Emperor Frederick II.
+After the beheading of the last Hohenstaufen Conradin, the Waldburg family adopted and continued the Hohenstaufen lions.
+The red bar represents the Waldburg's blood jurisdiction.
+The imperial orb represents the office of Steward at the Waldburg.
+Since 1526, the title of Reichserbtruchsess, has been an inheritable office of the Waldburgs.